jazir555/WP-Admin-Cache/README.md

 Optionally moves itself to the top of the active plugins list for optimal operation.

-# Add an extra column to the list tables on the Posts and Pages screens.
+# Add an extra column to the list tables on the Posts and Pages screens, as well as Custom Post Types.